 T = City responsible for slabs damaged by trees in the right of way

-Property owners adjacent to any sidewalk that is marked for repair will be notified of their responsibility to repair the sidewalk through a notification letter that is sent to the owner of record, as listed at the Lake County Auditor’s Office.
+Property owners adjacent to any sidewalk that is marked for repair will be notified of their responsibility to repair the sidewalk through a notification letter that is sent to the owner of record by certified mail, as listed at the Lake County Auditor’s Office.

 Along with the notification letter, copies of the Sidewalk Inspection Report and Sidewalk Specification Sheet are mailed to the property owner.
-A deadline for the completion of the repair work will be included.
-The date given is dependent upon the date the Resolution of Necessity for repair was passed by Mentor City Council; it allows for a minimum of 45 days for the completion of the repairs.
+The deadline for the completion of the repair work is 45 days from receipt of the certified notification letter.

 A permit is required for the repair work only if sidewalk will be replaced The contractor performing the work will need to be registered with the city.
 There is NO FEE for this permit.
 A permit application can be downloaded from www.cityofmentor.com/live/permits and then completed and brought in or mailed to the Engineering Department.

 Concrete slab replacement for sidewalks shall conform to the following detail: Sidewalk Detail.
 Where full concrete slabs will be replaced, inspection of the stone base and formwork is required prior to the placement of concrete.
 Inspection of sidewalk slabs that have had cracks sealed or have been leveled by slab-jacking will take place after the property owner contacts the City to indicate that the work has been completed.
-The property owner will be notified, if the repair work is unsatisfactory.
-If no attempt is made to repair the sidewalk, or if the unsatisfactory repairs have not been corrected within the time frame for completion, a letter is sent to the owner notifying them that the city will be taking charge of the repair work to be completed through assessment.
+The property owner will be notified if the repair work is unsatisfactory.
+If no attempt is made to repair the sidewalk, or if the unsatisfactory repairs have not been corrected within the time frame for completion, the City will perform the repair work to be completed through assessment.

 City Causes - If the damage to the sidewalk is caused by a tree located within the public right of way, the city will be responsible for the repair of the damaged sidewalk, as long as the damage is directly attributable to the tree.
 Each situation will be evaluated individually by city staff.